Some time back I gave

 salvation.
 That is why the Bible can no

-longer be accepted by modern liberal thinkers for it says, "Nor is there salvation in any other, for
+longer be accepted by modern liberal thinkers for it says, "Nor is there

-there is no other name under heaven given among men by which we must be saved."
+salvation in any other, for there is no other name under heaven given among men

-church is as good as another, which was never true as Christ only built one
+another, which was never true as Christ only built one church, to the point now

-Note the progression
+Note the progression in

-towards ungodliness in this passage in Psalms 1.
-First you take counsel of the ungodly, next
+ungodliness in this passage in Psalms 1.

-you become one with him taking his side, standing with him, and finally you
+taking his side, standing with him, and finally, you become scornful of

-become scornful of righteousness, you are now the one giving out ungodly
+righteousness, you are now the one giving out ungodly counsel yourself.
+As the expression goes "who would have

-"who woulda thunk it" when you first started down that road.
+thought it" when you first started down that road?
 Ungodliness leads to more ungodliness.
-Paul says, "But evil men and impostors will grow worse and worse, deceiving and
+Paul says, "But evil men and impostors

-being deceived."
+will grow worse and worse, deceiving and being deceived."
 (2 Tim.
-3:13 NKJV)
+3:13

 One can become hardened

 by the deceitfulness of sin.
-"But exhort one another daily, while it is
+"But

-called 'TODAY,' lest any of you be hardened through the deceitfulness of sin."
+exhort one another daily, while it is called 'TODAY,' lest any of you be

+hardened through the deceitfulness of sin."
 (Heb.
-3:13 NKJV) This passage has always
+3:13 NKJV) This passage has always scared me for it

-scared me for it tells me such a thing can happen and if it happens to a person
+tells me such a thing can happen and if it happens to a person what then?
+You no longer care.
+How can you repent?
+If you cannot repent, what then?
+We all know the answer.

 At the close of this

-first Psalm David says, "Therefore
+first Psalm David says, "Therefore the ungodly shall not stand in the

-the righteous.
-For the LORD knows the
+judgment, nor sinners in the congregation of the righteous.
+For the LORD knows the way of the righteous, but

-way of the righteous, but the way of the ungodly shall perish."
+the way of the ungodly shall perish."
+(Psalms 1:5-6 NKJV)

 The good news is there